 Istria is best known for its olive oil, wine and truffles.
 Before visiting Istria last summer I had never tasted truffles or quality olive oil and now that I’ve had it, it’s difficult to go back.
 I spent all last week indulging in 4-5 course meals twice a day.
 No wonder I gained 3 kg.

-Are you hungry for Istrian food?
+Are you hungry for the food in Istria?
 Here’s your guide to the most delightful dishes.

 The peninsula of Istria is nestled in the Adriatic Sea so it’s no wonder that seafood features so prominently in its cuisine.

 The best seafood I’ve had in Istria is fresh oysters (from Lim Fjord), crab claws, grilled fish, sardines and octopus.
 Some of these delights are seasonal, but if you visit in the spring (April or May) you can have all of the above.
 The quality and freshness of Istrian seafood is top-notch.

 Where to find great seafood

 I visited Istria in the spring, just in time for the wild asparagus season.
 That means many of the dishes contained asparagus, including soup, octopus salad and purée.
 I’m not an asparagus fan in general, and the sort we have in Denmark both tastes and looks different.

 But Istrian asparagus?
 Keep them coming.